crytic/echidna/README.md

 Echidna should find a a call sequence that falisfies `echidna_sometimesfalse` and should be unable to find a falsifying input for `echidna_alwaystrue`.

-### Truffle integration
+### Crash course on Echidna

+Our [Builiding Secure Smart Contracts](https://github.com/crytic/building-secure-contracts) repository contains a crash course on Echidna, including examples, lessons and exercises.
+You should [start here](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/echidna#echidna-tutorial).

+### Smart contract build systems support

-Echidna can be used to test contracts compiled with [Truffle](https://truffleframework.com/) using [crytic-compile](https://github.com/crytic/crytic-compile).
+Echidna can be used to test contracts compiled with different smart contract build systems such as [Truffle](https://truffleframework.com/), [Embark](https://framework.embarklabs.io/) or even [Vyper](https://vyper.readthedocs.io) using [crytic-compile](https://github.com/crytic/crytic-compile).
 For instance, we can uncover an integer overflow in the [Metacoin Truffle box](https://github.com/truffle-box/metacoin-box) using a [contract with Echidna properties to test](examples/solidity/truffle/metacoin/contracts/MetaCoinEchidna.sol):